SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 ### Configuration Volume

-Optionally a docker volume to store the configuration permanently could be created:
+Optionally a Docker volume to store the configuration permanently could be created:

 ```bash
 docker volume create edge-connector-config